 - Inhibiting thatch accumulation

-- If the thatch on your lawn is greater than one-half inch
+- The thatch on your lawn is greater than one-half inch

-If your lawn is not prey to soil compaction, then it will likely grow normally without the aid of aeration.
-Natural factors such as earthworm activity and winter freezing-thawing cycles often loosen compacted soil.
+If your lawn is not prone to soil compaction, then it will likely grow normally without the aid of aeration.
+Natural factors such as earthworm activity and winter freeze-thaw cycles often loosen compacted soil.
 Do not aerate your lawn during the first year your lawn is newly seeded or sodded.

 Most lawns should be aerated once or twice a year, depending on the soil, grass type, and amount of use.
 A lawn experiencing heavy traffic should be aerated twice a year, while a well-established lawn with little traffic can be aerated once a year.

-While many garden centers rent out aerators, many lawn and landscape companies also offer aeration as a service.
 A lawn care professional will be able to best help your lawn by analyzing your soil type, grass health, and the best aeration time for your lawn.
 Lawn care professionals will also have a range of machines with different-sized tines and weights for the best amount of penetration for your soil.
-These large, heavy machines require special handling, so be sure to contact your local Best Pick companies when you’re considering aeration.

 - Mow your lawn before watering and aerating it.